-English Literature Head of Department: Mrs A Divito Exam Board: OCR English Literature is an exciting option for A Level which would suit those who are independent thinkers, engaged with the wider world and able to discuss literature and ideas through debate and analysis.
-The A Level is best enjoyed by those who are keen readers looking to develop their knowledge of plays, novels and poetry from all eras and many cultures.
+English Literature Head of Department: Ms P Stones Exam Board: OCR English Literature is an exciting option for A Level which would suit pupils who are independent thinkers, engaged with the wider world and able to discuss literature and ideas through debate and analysis.
+The A Level is best enjoyed by keen readers who are looking to develop their knowledge of plays, novels and poetry from all eras and many cultures.
 Equally it is an A Level suited to the politically minded and those interested in forging connections between their own experiences and how these are reflected in literature.
-It is an A Level that asks questions as opposed to looking for answers and we habitually examine texts in connection with other artistic mediums such as art. film and music.
-The A Level will suit those who wish to develop their writing style and those with an enquiring mind.
-Topics Pupils study a module in Drama and Poetry pre-1900 and a module in Comparative and Contextual module which will involve either 'Gothic Fiction' or 'Dystopian Fiction'.
-Texts choices are regularly reassessed to ensure pupils are encountering literature that resonates with their experiences in a contemporary world, but recent examination texts include: The Tempest, Paradise Lost, The Bloody Chamber, Frankenstein, Beloved, 1984, The Duchess of Malfi and The Handmaid's Tale.
+It is an A Level that asks questions as opposed to looking for answers and we habitually examine texts in connection with other artistic mediums such as art, film and music.
+The A Level will also suit those who wish to develop their writing style and those with an enquiring mind.
+Topics Pupils study a module in Drama and Poetry pre-1900 and a module in Comparative and Contextual study which will explore the Dystopian genre.
+Texts choices are regularly reassessed to ensure pupils are encountering literature that resonates with their experiences in a contemporary world, but recent examination texts include: The Tempest, Paradise Lost, 1984, Children of Men, The Duchess of Malfi and The Handmaid's Tale.
 Two coursework essays will be written on modern texts: one close textual analysis essay of 1000 words on one text; and one comparative essay of 2000 words on two texts.
 We will study three post-1900 texts; one of these will be post-2000.
 This will account for 20% of the A level.
 Recent texts include: the poetry of Philip Larkin, the poetry of Sylvia Plath, Death and the Maiden, On Chesil Beach, Pink Mist, the poetry of Edward Thomas, Brave New World, the poetry of Derek Walcott, Small Island and Never Let Me Go.
 Who does well To make a real success of A Level in this subject, it is essential to have a lively mind and to be genuinely excited by reading and by literature beyond the requirements of the syllabus; independent reading of course content outside of the classroom is expected.
 At least a grade 6 in GCSE or IGCSE English is required.
 Future Whether the aim is to go into law, journalism, teaching or any other demanding career, English is a sound choice.
 Even those who do not think of themselves primarily as arts pupils will find that communication skills are essential in any area of working life.